Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 PostgreSQL-64-1-131072-1       64  131072          1                  112271.247334                 8907.0            499597                          1145.000              500403                            3639.000
 PostgreSQL-64-8-131072-1       64  131072          8                  124446.118042                 8156.0            499575                          1300.250              500425                            3351.750
 ```

+We can see that the overall throughput is close to the target and that scaled-out drivers (8 pods with 8 threads each) have similar results as a monolithic driver (1 pod with 64 thread).
+The runtime is between 8 seconds and 1 minute.

 Results are transformed into pandas DataFrames and can be inspected in detail.
 See for example